S Corp IRS Form: Everything You Need to Know

 In the past, the corporation was the only business type that provided asset protection to business owners, while the S corporation was the only tax-friendly way for business owners to protect themselves financially.
 But the popularity of limited liability companies (LLCs) made S corporation less popular given the fact that limited liability companies can also pass-through the business profits to their shareholders.
 In the same manner, LLCs have fewer limitations than S corporation regulations have.
 Both business types also provide similar liability protection in most states.

 If you need help with completing an S corporation IRS Form, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.